evsamsonov/trading-indicators/README.md

 ### Trend

 The indicator returns a trend direction.
 It bases on fast (with shorter period) and slow EMA.
-The third parameter of NewTrend allows setting max difference between fast and slow EMA when Calculate returns the flat.
+The third parameter (flatMaxDiff) of NewTrend allows setting max difference between fast and slow EMA when Calculate returns the flat.
+Option TrendWithFlatMaxDiffInPercent allows to pass flatMaxDiff in percent

 ```go
 fastEMAIndicator, err := indicator.NewExponentialMovingAverage(series, 14)